Alternative natural materials

-Alternative natural materials are natural materials like rock or adobe that are not as commonly in use as materials such as wood or iron.
+Alternative natural materials are natural materials like rock or adobe that are not as commonly used as building materials such as wood or iron.
 Alternative natural materials have many practical uses in areas such as sustainable architecture and engineering.
-The main purpose of using such materials is to minimize the negative effects that our built environment can have on the planet while increasing the efficiency and adaptability of the structures.
+The main purpose of using such materials is to minimize the negative effects that built environments can have on the environment, while increasing the efficiency and adaptability of the structures.

 History

-Alternative natural materials have existed for quite some time but often in very basic forms or only as ingredients to a particular material in the past.
+Alternative natural materials have existed for quite some time but often in very basic forms, or only as ingredients to a particular material.
 For example, earth used as a building material for walls of houses has existed for thousands of years.
 Much more recently, in the 1920s, the United States government promoted rammed earth as a fireproof construction method for building farmhouses.
 Another more common example is adobe.
 Adobe homes are prominent in the southwestern U.S. and several Spanish-speaking countries.

-Straw bale construction is a more modern concept, but there even exists evidence that straw was used to make homes in African prairies as far back as the Paleolithic times.
+Straw bale construction is a more modern concept, but there exists evidence that straw was used to make homes in African prairies as far back as the Paleolithic times.

 Alternative natural materials, specifically their applications, have only recently made their way into more common use.
-The ideas of being both green and sustainable in response to global warming and climate change shifted more of a focus onto the materials and methods used to build our cityscape and homes.
+The modern problems of global warming and climate change shifted more of a focus onto the materials and methods used to build our cityscape and homes.
 As environmentally conscious decisions became commonplace, the use of alternative natural materials instead of typical natural materials or man-made materials that rely heavily on natural resources became prominent.

-Materials
+Structural materials

 Rock

-Rock is a great alternative to conventional materials which contain chemicals that may be harmful to people, pets or the environment.
-Rocks have two great characteristics: good thermal mass and thermal insulation.
-These characteristics make stone a great idea because the temperature in the house stays rather constant thus requiring less air conditioning and other cooling systems.
+Rocks have two characteristics: good thermal mass and thermal insulation.
+The temperature in a house built from rock stays relatively constant, thus requiring less air conditioning and other cooling systems.
 Types of rocks that can be employed are reject stone (pieces of stone that are not able to be used for another task), limestone, and flagstone.